Luckenbach School

 A brief history of Luckenbach School

-Built in 1881.
-Expanded in 1905.
-Consolidated in 1964.
+The school was built in 1881 and expanded in 1905.
+It was consolidated in 1964.
 An old-fashioned school bell summoned the children to class at 9 a.m., six days a week.
 Boys lined up on the right and girls on the left.
-During recess, children played games such as "Andy-Over", "Stink Base", Dodge Ball", "Drop the Hankie", and "Kick the Can."
-At the end of the day, at 4 p.m., the older boys had to bring in firewood for the stove, and the girls had to sweep the floor.
+During recess, children played games such as "Andy-Over," "Stink Base," Dodge Ball," "Drop the Hankie," and "Kick the Can."
+At 4 p.m., the older boys had to bring firewood for the stove, and the girls had to sweep the floor.
 First graders were responsible for cleaning the erasers.

 School Club Officers